Difference Between Direct Tax and Indirect Tax

 What is Direct Tax?

-A direct tax is a type of tax liability where the taxpayer has to pay the taxes directly to the imposing authorities.
-An individual paying direct taxes cannot transfer his/her tax liability to another entity or individual.
+A direct tax is a type of tax liability where the taxpayer pays taxes directly to the imposing authorities.
+Individuals paying direct taxes cannot transfer their tax liability to another entity or individual.
 These direct taxes are collected and administered by CBDT (Central Board of Direct Taxes).
-The Department of Revenue manages CBDT and governs the implementation of several types of direct taxes.
+The Department of Revenue manages CBDT and oversees the implementation of various direct taxes.

 Types of Direct Taxes

 In India, direct taxes are classified into three types: income tax, capital gains tax, and securities transaction tax (STT).
-A detailed explanation of all these major types of taxes is given below:
+A detailed explanation of these major types of taxes is provided below:

 1. Income tax

 It is the most common direct tax levied by the government of India on an individual’s income.
-It is directly paid to the government on the basis of the different income slabs suggested by the IT (Income Tax) department of India.
+It is directly paid to the government based on the income slabs prescribed by the Income Tax Department of India.

 1. Capital gains tax

-It is the tax levied on any individual making capital gains in the country.
+This tax is levied on individuals who realize capital gains in the country.
 Such gains may arise from investments in land, equities, and more.
-These taxes are generally charged based on the time period for which such investments are being held.
+These taxes are generally calculated based on the holding period of such investments.

 1. Securities transaction tax